 The New Media and Culture Certificate serves as a hub for new media scholarship and activities across campus.
-We coordinate courses, act as a hub for professional development activities, and connecting a community of scholars and practitioners engaged in like-minded work.
-The certificate program is a collaborative venture among the College of Arts and Sciences, the School of Architecture and Allied Arts, and the School of Journalism and Communication.
+We coordinate courses, act as a hub for professional development activities, and connect a community of scholars and practitioners engaged in like-minded work.
+The certificate program was initiated as a collaborative venture among the College of Arts and Sciences, the College of Design, and the School of Journalism and Communication.
 Coordinated centrally through the Graduate School, we are currently serving students in six of UO’s seven Colleges and Schools with graduate programs.
 We are open to all graduate students across campus whose studies are focused on, or adjacent to, new media.

 What should NMCC students expect?